 This indicator, which is calculated using the Chi-squared test, is the first indicator that should be used as a basis.
 It is used by statisticians to assert that a test is deemed reliable when the rate is 95% or higher.
-So it is acceptable to make a mistake in 5% of cases and for the results of the two versions to be identical.
+So, it is acceptable to make a mistake in 5% of cases and for the results of the two versions to be identical.

 For the purposes of devising the conditions necessary to assess the reliability of a test, this is not sufficient.
-In other words, if you have not reached this threshold then you cannot make the decision, and once this threshold has been reached then you still need to take certain precautions.
+In other words, if you have not reached this threshold then you cannot make the decision.
+Additionally, once this threshold has been reached, you still need to take certain precautions.

 2. The size of the sample

 In this diagram, the Chi-squared calculation suggests that sample 2 converts better than sample 1 with a 95% confidence level.
-Having said that, the input values are very low indeed and there is no guarantee that if 1,000 people were tested rather than 100 you would still have the same 1 to 3 ratio between the conversion rates.
+Having said that, the input values are very low indeed and there is no guarantee that if 1,000 people were tested, rather than 100, you would still have the same 1 to 3 ratio between the conversion rates.